 Given the opportunity, I’ll buy used gear from time to time too.

-Buy online.
 I do this more often than not, and there’s a trick to get free shipping more often.
 If you can afford to be patient, you can save a lot of money.
 Here’s a tip that combines two others: used computer gear on Ebay is cheaper earlier in the week.

 If you can live with having some components sitting for a month or two–patience, my friend!–being flexible with what you buy when can help you stretch that budget.